bxt/ivrea/README.md

-# Ivrea
+# Ivrea – A place for my electronics and Arduino experiments

-A place for my electronics and Arduino experiments.
-Warning: I have no idea what I'm doing here, so don't use this unless you know what you're doing.
+**Warning:** I have no idea what I'm doing here, so don't use this unless you know what you're doing.

+You can find my various [projects](#projects--sketches) here, as well as a curated list of [resources](#resources).

 ## Projects / Sketches